-Many minority groups have younger age profiles than the white British group (see Figure 2), and younger workers are also more likely to work in shutdown sectors.
-Thus, Figure 13 shows the share of each ethnic group that works in a shutdown sector by age band.
+Many minority groups have younger age profiles than the white British group (see Figure 2), and younger workers are also more likely to work in shut-down sectors.
+Thus, Figure 13 shows the share of each ethnic group that work in a shut-down sector by age band.
 Within each age band, the between-group differences are indeed reduced, with few differences among those aged under 30.
 However, the greater share of Pakistani and Bangladeshi groups exposed to the lockdown is not driven by their age profiles.
 They disproportionately work in directly affected industries in older age brackets, with the rates increasing with age in contrast to the population overall.
-It is particularly striking that over half of Bangladeshis aged between 45 and 59 are employed in shut down sectors.
-This compares to just 12% of white British in the same age group.
+It is particularly striking that over half of Bangladeshis aged between 45 and 59 are employed in shut-down sectors.
+This compares with just 12% of white British in the same age group.